stevenmaguire/oauth2-keycloak/README.md

 $entitlements = $provider->getEntitlements();
 ```

 This performs a one-time request to Keycloak using the access token previously obtained.
-Additional calls to this method will return a cached result for this user.
+Additional calls to this method will return a cached result for this user - *tip* in an interactive session-based site you will likely want to cache this result inside the session to avoid repeat round-trips across page views.

-The result can now be queries for individual Entitlements.
+The result can now be queried for individual Entitlements.
 Each Resource within Keycloak is named by you and gets a UUID.

 You can now ask if the user has a specific named entitlement: